BackupTheBerlios/hjb-svn/trunk/docs/rst/prerequisites.rst

 The HJB project is built, tested and deployed using Ant_.
 Ant should be downloaded and installed as described on the `ant website installation page`_.
 Note that Ant is required for both the source and binary HJB installations of HJB.
-This is because it is used post-installation task of building war files specific to messaging providers.
+This is because it is used by the post-installation task of building war files specific to messaging providers.